Medicare Part D Prescription Drug Plans in Illinois

 The Initial Enrollment Period for Part D is when you’re first eligible for Medicare prescription drug coverage.
 For most people, it occurs at the same time as your Initial Enrollment Period for Part B, starting three months before your 65th birthday, including the month you turn 65, and ending three months afterward.
 If you’re eligible for Medicare due to a disability, the period starts three months before your 25th month of receiving disability benefits and lasts seven months.
 Note that you must be an American citizen or permanent legal resident of five continuous years or longer to qualify for Medicare.

-If you don’t enroll in Medicare Part D when you’re first eligible, you can also enroll during the Annual Election Period that occurs each year from October 15 to December 7.
+If you don’t enroll in Medicare Part D when you’re first eligible, you can also enroll during the Annual Election Period (AEP), also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, that occurs each year from October 15 to December 7.
 During this time, beneficiaries may sign up for Medicare Part D by enrolling in a Medicare Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.
 They can also switch Medicare plans or disenroll from a Medicare plan.

 Keep in mind that if you don’t enroll in Medicare Part D when you’re first eligible, you could owe a late-enrollment penalty if you don’t have Medicare Part D and go without creditable prescription drug coverage (insurance that is as good as Part D) for 63 consecutive days or more.
 Medicare prescription drug coverage is optional, so any penalty wouldn’t apply unless or until you sign up for this coverage.

-If you use the Medicare Advantage Disenrollment Period (January 1 to February 14) to disenroll from your Medicare Advantage plan and return to Original Medicare, you can use this same period to enroll in a stand-alone Medicare Prescription Drug Plan.
+If you use the Medicare Advantage Open Enrollment Period (OEP) (January 1 to March 31) to disenroll from your Medicare Advantage plan and return to Original Medicare, you can use this same period to enroll in a stand-alone Medicare Prescription Drug Plan.

 In certain situations, you may qualify for a Special Election Period to make changes to your Medicare coverage, including Medicare Part D, outside of regular periods.
 Some examples of situations that may qualify include, but aren’t limited to, moving out of your Medicare plan’s service area or losing your Medicaid eligibility.